 Bone Loss Associated With Leukemia Therapy Occurs Sooner Than Previously Thought

 Investigators at Children’s Hospital Los Angeles have found that significant bone loss – a side effect of chemotherapy for acute lymphoblastic leukemia (ALL) – occurs during the first month of treatment, far earlier than previously assumed.
-Results of the study will be available online February 4, in advance of publication in the journal Bone.
+The study was published online in the journal Bone on February 4.

 ALL is the most common pediatric cancer.
 Forty years ago, only one in five children survived this disease.
 Today with the development of powerful chemotherapies, over 90 percent of patients can expect to be cured.
 Unfortunately, there are some significant side effects to these life-saving therapies, including loss of bone density resulting in an increased risk for bone fractures during and even after therapy.
 Previous studies to determine the changes to bone density during ALL therapy had focused on the cumulative effects of chemotherapy after months or even years of treatment.

 “In clinic, we would see patients with fractures and vertebral compression during the very first few weeks of treatment,” said Etan Orgel, MD, MS, first author on the study and an attending physician in the Survivorship & Supportive Care Program at the Children’s Center for Cancer and Blood Diseases at CHLA.
 “But we were unaware of any study that specifically examined bone before chemotherapy and immediately after the first 30 days of treatment – which would allow us to understand the impact of this early treatment phase.”